Geometric zeta functions for higher rank p-adic groups

+\begin{proof} Let $N$ be the number of edges in the finite building $\Ga\bs\CB$.
+Then there are no more than $N^m$ geodesic paths of length $m$.
+Therefore,

+which converges for $|u|<1/N$ and so the product $Z_{1,+}(u)$ also converges in that region.
+Having settled convergence, let $V=\bigoplus_e\C e$ be the formal complex vector space generated by all edges $e$ of $\Ga\bs\CB$. define a linear operator $T:V\to V$ by

-\begin{proof} A standard calculation shows that $Z_{1,+}(u)=\det(1-uT)$, where $T$ is the operator on the free complex vector space generated by the edges of $\Ga\bs\CB$ which is defined by $T(e)=\sum_{e'}e'$, where the sum ranges over all edges connected to $e$ such that the path $ee'$ is positive. \end{proof}
+where the sum ranges over all edges $e'$ connected to $e$ such that the path $ee'$ is positive.
+We equip $V$ with the inner product $\sp{\ ,\ }$ defined by making the edges an orthonormal basis, i.e., by